 Burns v.
-Washington Savings, 171 So.2d 322, 325 (Miss.
+Washington Savings, 171 So.
+2d 322, 325 (Miss.
 1965) (emphasis added).
-Very clearly, no contract exists between Ms. McFarlan's granddaughter and Defendants, thus this theory is inapplicable.
+Very clearly, no contract exists between Mr. Davis's wife and Defendants, thus this theory is inapplicable.

 The third-party-beneficiary theory was explained in some detail in Bridas S.A.P.I.C. v.
 Government of Tukmenistan, 345 F.3d 347 (5th Cir.
-2003), an opinion relied on by Defendants.
+2003).
 There, the United States Court of Appeals for the Fifth Circuit wrote that "In order to be subject to arbitral jurisdiction, a party must generally be a signatory to a contract containing an arbitration clause" but recognized exceptions to the general rule, one of which is a third-party-beneficiary theory.
 Examination of that opinion reveals even more assuredly that Defendants' argument is misplaced.